Emerson Electric Company

 ⚠ What to Watch

-- • Current valuation is highly elevated with a TTM P/E of 32.17x, significantly exceeding the strategy's target range of 8-15x.
+- • Current valuation is severely elevated with a TTM P/E of 31.49x and P/FFO of 20.57x, well above the strategy's target value ranges.

-- • The dividend yield of 1.62% falls well below the minimum >3% threshold required for optimal dividend income strategies.
+- • The trailing dividend yield of 1.63% falls significantly below the >3% minimum threshold required for pure dividend income strategies.

-- • Current trading price of $131.70 substantially exceeds the fair value monopoly upper bound estimate of $73.70, offering no margin of safety.
+- • Trading at $136.42, the stock sits substantially above the fair value monopoly upper bound estimate of $77.99, leaving no margin of safety for new capital allocation.

 📊 Historical Trends (10 Years)